 “‘We could make some rice, put a little curry on them, and have an Indian dish,’ someone suggested halfheartedly.
 ‘Perhaps a whiny-child vindaloo.’
 They all tried to figure out if they were in the mood for Indian food.”

-Finally, a book that could scare your little brat into behaving – without (necessarily) emotionally scarring them for life.
+Finally, an inappropriate kids book for parents that could scare your little brat into behaving – without (necessarily) emotionally scarring them for life.
 On second thought, controlling your children with fear may not be the most advisable way of getting them to stop whining.
-But it’s sure is worth a try!
-You can find this book (complete with audio recording and a happy ending) at Koko, the online book retailer, for $11.07.
+But it’s sure is worth a try.